Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 Last but not least we terminate the python interpreter by calling `Py_Finalize()`.
 Not too bad of a start but we can definitely do better!
 You view the code by looking at the source [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.0.hello_python).

-We will want to execute scripts and python functions from our engine and also be able to call C++ functions from a python script.
+We will want to execute scripts and python functions from ***Red Engine*** and also be able to call C++ functions from a python script.
 Let's work on that next!

 ## Execute A Python Function From C++